ntrabue/nicktrabue.com/content/blog/blog/lets-build-a-reusable-viewport-react-hook/index.md

 })
 ```

-Now, just underneat that, we're going to create our context provider that will wrap our entire app.
+Now, just underneath that, we're going to create our context provider that will wrap our entire app.

 ```js
 const smallScreenMaxWidth = 579